-Unfortunately, there is no natural man who is strong or wise enough to defeat the devil (the god of this world) and thus overcome the world and all its lusts.
+Unfortunately, no natural man is strong or wise enough to defeat the devil (the god of this world) and thus overcome the world and all its lusts.

-The Lord Jesus Christ is the only man who has ever confronted and defeated the devil, thereby becoming the only One to ever truly and completely overcome the world.
+The Lord Jesus Christ is the only man who has ever confronted and defeated the devil, thereby becoming the only one to truly and completely overcome the world.

 The Lord Jesus clearly announced, “I have overcome the world.”
 (John 16:33 NKJV).